A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Introduction

 Mean-field liquidation games with market impact but without trading constraints and without strict liquidation constraints have been analyzed by many authors.
-Cardaliaguet and Lehalle \cite{CL-2018} considered an MFG where each player has a different risk aversion.
+Cardaliaguet and Lehalle \cite{CL-2018} considered a {mean-field game} (MFG) where each player has a different risk aversion.
 Casgrain and Jaimungal \cite{C-Jai-2018,C-Jai-2018b} considered games with partial information and different beliefs, respectively.
-Huang et al. \cite{HJN-2015} considered a game between a major agent who is liquidating a large number of shares and many minor agents that trade against the major player.
+Huang et al. \cite{HJN-2015} considered a game between a major agent that is liquidating a large number of shares and many minor agents that trade against the major player.

 Finite-player market impact games with and without strict liquidation constraint and transient market impact were studied in, e.g.~\cite{Schied-2020, Schied-2017b,Schied-2019,Strehle-2018} and more recently by Micheli et al \cite{Micheli-2023} and Neumann and Vo\ss ~\cite{NeumannVoss-2023}; games with permanent impact were studied in, e.g. \cite{Carlin2007,Drapeau2019,FH-2020}.
 Mean-field liquidation games {with} strict liquidation constraint have been analyzed in \cite{FGHP-2018, FHX1}.

-A mean-field liquidation game with permanent impact and market drop-out has recently been considered in our accompanying paper \cite{FHH-2023}.
-Under the drop-out condition a player exits the market as soon as her portfolio process hits zero.
+A mean-field liquidation game with permanent impact and market dropout has recently been considered in our accompanying paper \cite{FHH-2023}.
+Under the dropout condition, a player exits the market as soon as her portfolio process hits zero.
 The condition avoids round-trips where players with zero initial position trade the asset to benefit from favorable future market dynamics.
 Beneficial round-trips are usually regarded as a form of statistical arbitrage and should thus be avoided.

-A drop-out constraint may be viewed as a no statistical arbitrage condition on trading.
-The condition also avoids ``hot potato effects'' as they occur in \cite{Schied-2017b, Schied-2019} where different players repeatedly take long and short positions in the same asset to benefit from their own positive impact on market dynamics.
+The dropout condition also avoids the ``hot potato effects'' that occur in \cite{Schied-2017b, Schied-2019} where different players repeatedly take long and short positions in the same asset.
 However, it does not prevent players from changing the direction of trading.